mattnicholson/contextmapper/README.md

 It's a Javascript API to allow object properties to be mapped to different values depending on the context.

-The aim is to allow certain elements of logic to be abstracted away from the application, and instead to be written directly in the data store so that the data store becomes more reactive to contextual changes, and allowing application logic to be more functional.
+The aim is to allow certain elements of logic to be abstracted away from the view, and instead to be written directly in the data store so that the data store becomes more reactive to contextual changes, and allowing application logic to be more functional.

 ### TL;DR: